jabibi84/DEUS-AI-DE-Code-Challenge/Documentation.md

 ## Overview

 This project aims to solve DEUS.AI Data Engineering Challenge.
-My approach focuses on keep it simple implementing a scalable solution to deliver reliable, reproducible results.
+The approach focuses on keep it simple implementing a scalable solution to deliver reliable, reproducible results.

 ## Approach

-My primary approach can be broken down into the following key steps:
+Primary approach can be broken down into the following key steps:

 1. **Problem Analysis:**
    Begin analyzing the domain and identifying the core challenges.
 This included: